First-time visitors to CRN.com can find themselves at sea with some of the terms we throw around. Here's a quick guide:

 Although independent businesses were selling technology products decades earlier, the modern channel began with the personal computer revolution in the early 1980's.
 In 2000, CRN published this timeline of some of the important events in the early years of the channel.

-In Back To The Future Channel, Robert Faletra reflects on the status of the channel now, at the end of 2012:
+In Back To The Future Channel, Robert Faletra reflects on the status of the channel now:

 "We are seeing a bit of back to the future in channel makeup right now.
 When the indirect sales channel was first born in the late 70s, it was made up of a lot of small players that got the model right, making them huge players in the market.
 That happened via both the franchise model and company-owned model.